Local Area Group (LAG) members

 Chair of the Local Action Group

-Having previously been responsible in securing funding for and delivering LEADER, ERDF and CCF projects and currently lecturing in Environmental Science at the University of Aberdeen, Gary’s understanding of environmental and community issues will make him a worthy addition to the LAG.
+Gary has been responsible in securing funding for and delivering LEADER, ERDF and CCF projects across the South of Scotland and has an interest in designing and developing funding programmes that achieve measurable improvements in the communities for which they serve.
+As an Associate Lecturer in Environmental Science at the University of Aberdeen, Gary’s understanding of environmental and community issues brings a breadth and depth of experience to the LAG.

 Organisation: Federation of Small Businesses